erictrinh/jquery-memoized-ajax/README.md

 $.memoizedAjax({
   url: '/reallyFreakinSlowLookup',
   localStorage: true, // this is optional (and defaults to false)
+  cacheKey: "memoizedAjax", // this is optional, allows easier deletion of your cache
   type: 'GET',
   data: { name: 'Bobby Tables' },
   success: function(person) { console.log(person.age); }